Virtualization-projects/rancher-labs-wiki/FAQs-about-Rancher.md

     CATTLE_DB_CATTLE_MYSQL_NAME
 ```

+### How do I upgrade my Rancher Agents (i.e. hosts connected to an existing Rancher server)?

+As a reminder, we currently don't **support** upgrades.
+Each Rancher agent version is pinned to a Rancher server version.
+If you upgrade Rancher server and Rancher agents require an upgrade, it should automatically upgrade the agents.

 ### How does the host determine IP address and how can I change it?

 When the agent connects to Rancher server, it auto detects the IP of the agent.
 Sometimes, the IP that is selected is not the IP that you want to use.
 You can override this setting and set the host IP to what you want.